anubhavsrivastava/devtips.theanubhav.com/content/posts/CLI Tools/2019-06-23---cli-tool-meow.md

 ### Default support for `--help` and `--version`

-It provides support for showing cli options as help to user and also version of your app from `package.json` file.
+It provides support for showing CLI options as help to user and also version of your app from `package.json` file.
 No extra handling is required

 ### Support for alias and descriptions

 You can add alias for long argument options, like --help can be -h.

-All flags and values are available in meow instance, which can be used by the cli for acting on it.
+All flags and values are available in meow instance, which can be used by the CLI for acting on it.

 You can check out official [repo](https://github.com/sindresorhus/meow) for all usage details.